msgpo/org.winepak.BuildbotTest/README.md

-Test repo for buildbot building.
+This is a test repo for building applications on buildbot.